How to grow Watercress

 Prepare

 - Choose a spot in your garden with morning sun only or part shade.
-If growing in the warmer months watercress will need daily watering and protection from the hot sun.
+If growing watercress in the warmer months, it will need daily watering and protection from the hot sun.

 - Watercress should not be allowed to dry out, so choose a spot that receives regular water or irrigation.